lervag/vimtex/DOCUMENTATION.md

 that is much easier to parse.

 ### qf.vim
-This directory creates the output in your quickfix window if you compile your LaTeX file.
+Here we're creating the entries for the quickfix window do display them.
+It depends on which filetype we're currently editing.
+For example if we're editing a `bib` file, than it's using the function in the `vimtex/autoload/vimtex/qf/bibtex.vim` in order to create the appropriate error/warning logs.

 Here's an example which is generated through the `latexlog.vim`
 file:
 ![quickfix example](./documentation_images/quickfix.png)

-Each filename represents which file formats the error message for which LaTeX filetype.

 ### syntax
 This directory includes the syntax highlighting rules for each keyword in a